ganelson/inform/resources/Documentation/Writing with Inform.md

 > phrase: hyperlink token of (hyperlink tag)
 >
 > Creates a new hyperlink token which has a tag, but no value.

+We want to give Inform the ability to say tokens like this, even though this is likely only to be seen in debugging the handling rule (on which, see below):

+	Hyperlink representation rule for examination hyperlink:
+		say "examination hyperlink token for [value of current hyperlink token as a thing]".

 Lastly, Inform needs to know what to do when a link of this type is clicked.
 In general, when any link is clicked, Glk sends a `hyperlink event`, but Inform handles this by then following the `hyperlink handling rules`.
 The basis of this rule book is the hyperlink tag of the event.